calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/introduction.md

 This module will help develop an important part of your professional skill-set:
 > The ability to discuss and reason about technology choices

+* Language
+  * A formal structure to describe machine behaviour
+* Framework
+  * Inversion of control
+    * It calls you, rather than you call it

 ### How will we learn

 1. Focus on a business engineering problem with real industry tools
     * Hand on each week with a range of tools
 2. Discussion
     * Real researchers and engineers can discuss/reason about technology
+    * (Hack time, coffee-area chat)

 #### Level 6
 * Level 4 - You are told what to do
 * Level 5 - Supported developing competency in a range of problem domains
 * Level 6 - You are able to self direct

-My role is NOT to have all the answers.
+* My role is NOT to have all the answers.
-My role is to facilitate your transition towards a skilled professional.
+* My role is to facilitate your transition towards a skilled professional.

-#### Online/Campus
+#### Session Overview - Online/Campus

+Task: Look on blackboard at session list

 * 2 weeks online
     * Blackboard